AI-supported optical defect detection for semiconductor laser production.

 Each of these has a different set of challenges.
 In particular, the p-side data has a complex etched structure that makes conventional computer vision difficult.
 In the facet data, defects can vary significantly in size and colour.

-We use separate models for each class of data, both of which are convolutional neural network based.
+We use separate models for each class of data, both of which are based on a convolutional neural network.
 These models detect and classify the defects.

 There are a number of difficulties unique to this project compared with other computer vision projects:

 Bimodal data: We have two disjoint datasets: p-side and facet which share some but not all possible defects.

 The scale of defects: these can range from a few pixels to significant proportions of the image which can be thousands of pixels across.

 Background structure: the p-side, in particular, has an elaborate etched structure that makes using classical computer vision techniques such as line detection and thresholding difficult.
 The structure can change between examples so removing it with a manually programmed pipeline is not practical.

 Background colour changes: The colour and brightness of the image are dependent on the material used.
 Future images may differ from any example in the training set.